palantir/isofilereader/README.md

 ###### IV Image Format

 `I1|2048|10|4139925504|7b5fe66f47d7b09dba115d0153a807c0` is an example of an Image IV.
 They start with I1 to say Image and version 1 of IV (currently 1 exists), then how large the data samples will be.
-Each field is seperated by pipes.
+Each field is separated by pipes.
 Followed by how many samples to take; with the default of 10, the ISO will be sampled at 10 evenly distributed locations.
 Then the total size of the image.
 Finally, the hash of the data sampled from those location at that sample size.